fagia/gitlab-playground/docs/STEP_3.md

 The libraries specified in the requirements file are:
 - `python-gitlab`: a quite useful Python package providing access to the GitLab API (https://python-gitlab.readthedocs.io/en/stable/).
-- `click`: a Python package for easily creating command line interfaces.
+- `click`: a Python package for easily creating command line interfaces (https://palletsprojects.com/p/click/).

 **cmd-tag-project.py**